kashyapprajapat/GithubAction_Learning/README.md

 2. then create the anyName.yaml file inside the workflows.

---> You can get all the cations from the github marketplace
+--> You can get all the actions from the github marketplace